Gunturuvenkatasubbarao/Group-8_ltts/Requirements/SWOT Analysis/swot.md

 STRENGTH:

-1. Strong capital raising capability
+1. Strong capital raising capability.
-2. Geographic diversification which aids business scalability.
-3. No need of income proof.
+2. No need of income proof.
-4. No charges for early closed.
+3. No charges for early closed.
-5. You can pay interest only.
+4. You can pay interest only.

 WEAKNESS: